chhuang-one/sqxclib/doc/SqType.md

 * SQB_TYPE_DYNAMIC is for internal use only.
 User should NOT set/clear this bit.
 * User can NOT change or free SqType if SqType.bit_field has NOT set SQB_TYPE_DYNAMIC.
+* User must use bitwise operators to set/clear bits in SqType.bit_field.
+* It is better to use constant or static SqEntry with constant or static SqType.
 * Dynamic SqType has reference count.
 It increase when dynamic SqEntry use it.
-* It is better to use constant or static SqEntry with constant or static SqType.
 * Dynamic SqEntry can use with dynamic, constant, or static SqType.
-* User must use bitwise operators to set/clear bit in dynamic SqType.bit_field.

 ## 1. use SqType to define basic (not structured) data type
 refer source code SqType-built-in.c to get more sample.